sqlxpert/lights-off-aws/README.md

 * Prevent ordinary AWS users from modifying components of Lights Off, most of which are easily identified by `LightsOff` in ARNs and/or in the automatic `aws:cloudformation:stack-name` tag.
-Limiting most people's permissions so that the deployment role is _necessary_ for modifying Lighs Off is one idea.
+Limiting most people's permissions so that the deployment role is _necessary_ for modifying Lighs Off is one way.
   You could also copy the role's in-line IAM policy, delete the statements with `"Resource": "*"`, change the `"Effect"` of the remaining, resource-specific statements to `"Deny"`, and add the new policy to people's